5 Letter Words That Start With BL

 Noun : A surname.

-Noun : Obsolete form of blue. [(countable and uncountable) The colour of the clear sky or the deep sea, between green and purple in the visible spectrum, and one of the primary additive colours for transmitted light; the colour obtained by subtracting red and green from white light using magenta and cyan filters; or any colour resembling this.]
+Noun : Obsolete form of blue. [(countable and uncountable) The colour of the clear sky or the deep sea; the colour midway between green and violet in the visible spectrum and one of the primary additive colours.]

 Adjective : Obsolete form of blue.
-[Having blue as its color.]
+[Of a blue hue.]

 blyth

-Noun : A town and river in Northumberland, England.
+Noun : A river in Northumberland, which flows into the North Sea at Blyth.

 Noun : A village and civil parish in Bassetlaw district, Nottinghamshire, England (OS grid ref SK6286).